kellielutze/emde/README.md

 # evernote-markdown-editor (emde)
-This package enables the creating of Evernote notes in atom using Markdown.
+The aim of this package was to enable the creating of Evernote notes in Atom using markdown.
+It was original created as a proof of concept and to fix a specific problem that had otherwise not been solved, specifically for Windows.

+The original aim was to achieve this completely offline and without use of the Evernote API.

 It only supports Windows at this time.

 Inspiration is [ever-notedown](https://atom.io/packages/ever-notedown)